 For example, in California, payments made by an employer to an employee constitute wages and cannot be recovered especially if the employment has ended.
 An employee’s future income can be deducted in California, but past payments cannot be recovered.

-Even if employers have legal recourse, it might not be effective as the sales employee might not have sufficient financial resources.
+Even if employers have legal recourse, it might not be effective as the sales person might not have sufficient financial resources.
 Also, pursuing legal action might affect reputation and employee morale.
 Companies may accept the cost and allow departing employees to keep the money.

 Recoverable Draws Make Variable Income More Secure

-57% of sales representatives might miss their annual sales target, and draws can help employees cover living expenses if sales don’t go to plan, providing them with similar financial security to a fixed salary employee.
+57% of sales representatives might miss their annual sales target, and draws can help employees cover living expenses if sales don’t go to plan, providing them with similar financial security to a fixed-salary employee.